Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 where $\chi_{\omega}\colon\Omega\to\{0, 1\}$ denotes the indicator function of $\omega\coloneq\conv\{(1, 0), (1, 1), (0, 1)\}$.
 A moderate choice of $\lambda=0.1$ is sufficient for the diffusion problem at hand.

-\cref{fig:distribRHS:meshes}~(center) shows that \cref{algorithm:SAFEM} with Gauss--Seidel smoothing resolves both types of singularities, the one at the re-entrant corner singularity and the one induced by the right-hand side in~\cref{eq:Hminus1}.
+\cref{fig:distribRHS:meshes}~(center) shows that \cref{algorithm:SAFEM} with Gauss--Seidel smoothing resolves both types of singularities, the one at the re-entrant corner and the one induced by the right-hand side in~\cref{eq:Hminus1}.
 The resulting mesh is essentially comparable to that obtained for the standard AFEM ($L=1$), see \cref{fig:distribRHS:meshes}~(right).
 In contrast, the identity operator in S-AFEM yields noticeably inferior meshes; see \cref{fig:distribRHS:meshes}~(left).
 The choices of Gauss--Seidel smoothing or the identity operator in \cref{algorithm:SAFEM} result in optimal convergence rates with respect to the number of degrees of freedom and the cumulative runtime as shown in \cref{fig:distribRHS:conv}.
 This confirms the theoretical result of \cref{th:optrates}.
 Moreover, \cref{table:distribRHS} compares estimator-weighted cumulative runtimes

 where $\TTC(\ell)$ denotes the cumulative runtime of \cref{algorithm:SAFEM} up to level $\ell$, for different smoothers, polynomial degrees $p$, and parameters $L,K$.
-Since estimator equivalence~\cref{lem:estimeq:eq1} from \cref{lem:estimeq} holds exclusively on solve levels, the S-AFEM algorithm is stopped for $\ell\in L\cdotS\N_0$ as soon as the prescribed tolerance $\eta_\ell(u_\ell^\kk)<2\cdot 10^{-4}$ is reached.
+Since estimator equivalence~\cref{lem:estimeq:eq1} from \cref{lem:estimeq} holds exclusively on solve levels, the S-AFEM algorithm is stopped for $\ell\in L\cdotS\N_0$ as soon as the prescribed tolerance $\eta_\ell(u_\ell^{\kk})<2\cdot 10^{-4}$ is reached.
 We observe that intermediate-level smoothing consistently yields significant runtime reductions, emphasizing the computational efficiency of S-AFEM compared to standard AFEM ($L=1$).
+For all parameter and smoother choices in this benchmark, cardinality control was rarely activated, i.e., $\MM_\ell=\widetilde{\MM}_\ell$ was permitted in \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:3} on almost all computed mesh levels.
+The few exceptions mainly occurred for the Richardson smoother and the identity operator.

 \tikzexternaldisable

 \tikzexternalenable